eolatham/smarthome-dashboard-simulation/docs/design.md

 ### App Clock

-The app clock represents time with flexible speed in a bounded (2-month) timeframe, and it is used to keep time in the app's simulation of smart home events.
+The app clock represents time with flexible speed in a bounded (2-month) timeframe, and it is used to keep time in the app's simulation of smarthome events.

 The app clock allows:

-- running the smart home simulation at different speeds
+- running the smarthome simulation at different speeds
 - changing speeds at runtime without losing the current place in time
 - restarting app time from the minimum app time at any point